JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 > 🧭 Responses are returned as `application/problem+json` **only when** explicitly structured using `TypedResults.Problem(...)` or handled via exception-handling logic.

-> ⚠️ For a detailed breakdown of how response formatting varies based on argument source and return type, see `🧾 Sample Error Responses` section.
+> ⚠️ For a detailed breakdown of how response formatting varies based on argument source and return type, see `🧾 Sample Error Responses` section above.

 ## 🚨 Common Pitfalls